-- Exclusions: One of the direct drivers of biodiversity loss is climate change.
-We have formulated exclusion objectives for coal mining and tar sands for all fund managers where we have influence.
-10 We have assessed several activities that are detrimental to the transition to a low carbon economy and believe that especially these activities have an adverse impact on climate change.
+- Exclusion & avoidance: One of the direct drivers of biodiversity loss is climate change.
+We have formulated exclusion objectives for coal mining and tar sands for all fund managers where we have influence.9 We have assessed several activities that are detrimental to the transition to a low carbon economy and believe that especially these activities have an adverse impact on climate change.
 See our Climate change policy for more details.
 While we do not have specific exclusion criteria for the other four drivers of biodiversity loss, we apply exclusion criteria for companies based on company conduct behaviour.
 When companies are involved in actual severe adverse biodiversity impacts due to its business conduct, we avoid investing in these companies.
-Biodiversity indicators are part of these assessments. - IPBES (2019), Global Assessment Report on Biodiversity and Ecosystem Services.
-The report can be found here.
-BCG (2021).
-The Biodiversity Crisis Is a Business Crisis.
-The report can be found here.
-MSCI (2022).
-Biodiversity & Food: The Double Burden. - 10 By 'influence' we refer to a broader term than active funds, we refer to: (1) we generally have influence where allocation amounts are high (for active and passive fund managers); (2) we have influence for mandates via BestSelect; (3) we have influence where the selected fund is a co-creation between Van Lanschot Kempen and the asset manager in question.

-- ESG integration: The topic is included in our ESG monitoring as well in our assessments via ESG ratings, controversies and business involvement.
-We seek to integrate ESG both directly - through our funds' investments - as well as through our external solutions.
+Biodiversity indicators are part of these assessments. - ESG integration: The topic is included in our ESG monitoring as well in our assessments via ESG ratings, controversies and business involvement.
+We seek to integrate ESG both directly through our funds' investments as well as through our external solutions.
 The screens (including ESG ratings and controversies) are based on international standards and conventions, such as the OECD Guidelines, UN Global Compact and the Convention on Biological Diversity.
 With the screens, we aim to identify companies with activities negatively affecting biodiversity sensitive areas, and risks to water stress and waste.
-Using data vendors, we measure the impacts and risks related to issues of biodiversity loss, deforestation and land use within the companies' own operations and/or their supply chains.
-For non-listed assets, we have minimum certification standards and a no deforestation policy requirement in place for land investments. - Active ownership: We actively engage with companies on biodiversity-related controversies where applicable.
+Using data vendors, we measure the impacts and risks related to issues of biodiversity loss, deforestation and land use within the companies' own operations and/ or their supply chains.
+For non-listed assets, we have minimum certification standards and a no deforestation policy requirement in place for land investments. - Engagement: We actively engage with companies on biodiversity-related controversies where applicable.
 Due to our size and resources available, we also aim to engage collectively to increase our leverage.
-Next to engagements we use our voting rights to express our views on biodiversity matters such as a company's performance regarding topics within this theme. - Positive impact: We invest in strategies that support nature and climate next to providing solutions to our clients for different asset classes.
+Next to engagements we use our voting rights to express our views on biodiversity matters such as a company's performance regarding topics within this theme. - 9 By 'influence' we refer to a broader term than active funds, we refer to: (1) we generally have influence where allocation amounts are high (for active and passive fund managers); (2) we have influence for mandates via BestSelect; (3) we have influence where the selected fund is a co-creation between Van Lanschot Kempen and the asset manager in question.

+Positive impact: We invest in strategies that support nature and climate next to providing solutions to our clients for different asset classes.
 We recognise that solutions with a positive impact on biodiversity are also needed.